asoroosh/xDF/README.md

 ```

-It is important to note that when two time series are highly correlated _and_ they have different autocorrelation structure, the sample correlation is underestimated.
-Importantly, this shouldn't be confused with the fact that the sample correlations are approximately unbiased even if the time series are autocorrelated.
-This could be corrected using Eq.
+Realise that simulating a pair of time series with different autocorrelation with a specified (log-zero) correlation is challenging.
+If the original pair of white time series (before "colouring") have correlation rho, they will not have correlation rho after colouring.
+This can be corrected with  corrected using Eq.
 S9 in Section S3.1 as following

 ```
 Sigma_X  = toeplitz(ac_x);